tcet-opensource/documentation/docs/projects/tcet-linux/installation/installation-in-vm.md

    - The TCET Linux installer will guide you through the installation process.
    - Choose your preferred language and keyboard layout.
    - Select the "Disk Setup" option to partition your virtual hard disk.
 You can choose to use the entire disk or create custom partitions.
    - When prompted, choose the desktop environment and software packages you want to install.
-The default XFCE desktop environment is recommended for beginners.

 5. *Configure Network and User:*